Skip to main content

 • IC 13-25-4 — Voluntary Remediation Program for contaminated sites including LUST closures.

-Indiana owners of regulated USTs must register with IDEM, keep current annual fees, maintain release detection and spill/overfill prevention, and upgrade to 2018 federal rule standards (secondary containment for new tanks, operator training, walkthrough inspections).
+Indiana owners of regulated USTs must register with IDEM, pay annual fees, maintain release detection and spill/overfill prevention, and upgrade to 2018 federal rule standards (secondary containment for new tanks, operator training, walkthrough inspections).
 Suspected releases must be reported to IDEM within 24 hours.
-The ELTF provides reimbursement for eligible corrective-action costs; owners maintain financial responsibility through commercial coverage or fund participation.
+The ELTF reimburses eligible corrective-action costs; owners must have financial responsibility through commercial coverage or fund participation.

 Septic System Sizing Deep Dive

 The Indiana State Department of Health (ISDH) regulates residential onsite sewage under 410 IAC 6-8.3 (Residential Onsite Sewage Systems).
-Typical residential capacity:
+Typical residential capacity is outlined here.

 BedroomsMinimum Septic Tank Capacity